szhsin/reactish-state/README.md

 - **Centralized**: a single store that combines entire app states together and slices of the store are connected to React components through selectors.
 Examples: react-redux, Zustand.

-- **Decentralized**: consisting of many small states which can build up state dependency trees using a bottom-up approach.
+- **Decentralized**: consisting of many small(atomic) states which can build up state dependency trees using a bottom-up approach.
 React components only need to connect with the states that they use.
 Examples: Recoil, Jotai.

-This library adopts the decentralized state model, offering a _Recoil-like_ API, but with a much simpler and smaller implementation(similar to Zustand), which makes it the one of the smallest state management solutions with gzipped bundle size less than 1KB.
+This library adopts the decentralized state model, offering a _Recoil-like_ API, but with a much simpler and smaller implementation(similar to Zustand), which makes it the one of the smallest state management solutions with gzipped bundle size around 1KB.

 |  | State model | Bundle size |
 | --- | --- | --- |